madaster/madaster.github.io/nl/en/index.md

 ### General manuals

- * Read the <a href="/files/Madaster ALG - User Manual_UK_v20-2.pdf" target="_blank">Madaster User Manual</a> – This manual describes in detail the functionalities of the Madaster platform and how they can be applied.
+ * Read the <a href="/files/en/Madaster - User Manual.pdf" target="_blank">Madaster User Manual</a> – This manual describes in detail the functionalities of the Madaster platform and how they can be applied.
- * Read the <a href="/files/Madaster ALG - Manual Add Products_UK_v20-8.pdf" target="_blank">Madaster manual for adding Products</a> – this document describes in detail how different product types are added in Madaster.
+ * Read the <a href="/files/en/Madaster - Manual Add Products.pdf" target="_blank">Madaster manual for adding Products</a> – this document describes in detail how different product types are added in Madaster.
- * Read the  <a href="/files/Madaster ALG - Action plan_UK_v20-2.pdf" target="_blank">Madaster Actionplan Material passport</a> - this document describes the necessary process steps leading to the delivery of a materials passport in the Madaster platform.
+ * Read the  <a href="/files/en/Madaster - Action Plan.pdf" target="_blank">Madaster Actionplan Material passport</a> - this document describes the necessary process steps leading to the delivery of a materials passport in the Madaster platform.
-  * Read the  <a href="/files/MdS - EN - Text for requesting a Madaster material passport - March 2020.pdf" target="_blank">Manual for requesting a Madaster passport</a> - This document provides a manual on how to request a Madaster materials passport in a tender text.
+ * Read the  <a href="/files/en/Madaster - Tender text Madaster material passport.pdf" target="_blank">Manual for requesting a Madaster passport</a> - This document provides a manual on how to request a Madaster materials passport in a tender text.
 In addition, it offers concrete example sentences that can be used in the application.

 ### BIM-specific manuals & templates

-  * Download the <a href="/files/Madaster BIM - Materialen Lijst 2020-1.xlsx">Madaster Material List 2020-1</a> - it displays the materials in Dutch, English, French and German that are standard in the Madaster database, plus the UID's of the materials.
+ * Download the <a href="/files/en/Madaster Materials.xlsx" target="_blank">Madaster Material List</a> - it displays the materials in Dutch, English, French and German that are standard in the Madaster database, plus the UID's of the materials.

- * Read the <a href="/files/Madaster BIM-IFC guidelines UK_v20-1 UK.pdf" target="_blank">Madaster IFC-guidelines</a> - it briefly describes the most important instructions for drawing up a BIM model.
+ * Read the <a href="/files/en/Madaster BIM - IFC guidelines.pdf" target="_blank">Madaster IFC-guidelines</a> - it briefly describes the most important instructions for drawing up a BIM model.
- * Read the <a href="/files/Madaster BIM - IFC import UK_v20-2.pdf" target="_blank">Madaster BIM IFC import</a> - this describes the import of IFC files within Madaster.
+ * Read the <a href="/files/en/Madaster BIM - IFC import process.pdf" target="_blank">Madaster BIM IFC import</a> - this describes the import of IFC files within Madaster.
- * Read the <a href="/files/Madaster BIM - IFC export UK_v20-1.pdf" target="_blank">Madaster BIM IFC export</a> – this briefly describes the steps to export an IFC file.
+ * Read the <a href="/files/en/Madaster BIM - IFC export.pdf" target="_blank">Madaster BIM IFC export</a> – this briefly describes the steps to export an IFC file.
  * Download the <a href="/files/Archicad_ExportTemplate.tpl" target="_blank"> Madaster IFC export template for Archicad</a> - this includes the most optimal export settings for a IFC file to the Madaster platform.
  * Download the <a href="http://www.bimcollab.com/en/Support/Support/Downloads/BIMcollab-ZOOM" target="_blank">Madaster Smart View set (BIMCollab)</a> - Import this file into the BIMCollab Zoom solution to validate the quality of your IFC file.
  * Download the <a href="http://www.bimcollab.com/en/Support/Support/Downloads/BIMcollab-ZOOM" target="_blank">BIMCollab Zoom</a> Solution (free IFC viewer) and associated Quick Start Guide.